LafColITS/moodle-local_course_merge/README.md

 ![Moodle Plugin CI](https://github.com/LafColITS/moodle-local_course_merge/workflows/Moodle%20Plugin%20CI/badge.svg)

-This local module allows teachers to create a new course from existing courses using the [Course Meta Link](https://docs.moodle.org/31/en/Course_meta_link) enrollment method.
+This local module allows teachers to create a new course from existing courses using the [Course meta link](https://docs.moodle.org/403/en/Course_meta_link) enrollment method.
 The intended use case is a teacher combining multiple sections of a course into a single course while preserving the enrollments of the original courses.

 Requirements
 ------------